sbrentan/word-counter/README.md

 At `node` startup, a document has already been generated.
 After a while the monitor should receive the data and show it on the page.
 The data generated for now is a simple one with just few words.

-Default data transmission mode is **passive**, that means that data will be uploaded to the master every 5 seconds(default), so to limit network usage.
+Default data transmission mode is **passive**, that means that data will be uploaded to the master every 3 seconds(default), so to limit network usage.
-Therefore after refreshing the *top_words* page in 5 seconds the word list will be updated, showing the top words and for each word its *references*, that is the files where the word has been found.
+Therefore after refreshing the *top_words* page the words list will be updated, showing the top words and for each word its *references*, that is the files where the word has been found.
 Clicking on one of the names the document will be downloaded.
+The names of the documents are shown as: masterId_nodeId_documentName.
+In this way we can see from which node the document was uploaded.

 Now let's try with more masters and nodes.
 Run in order in the same directory as before:
 ### On Windows